-The profit margin calculator can also connect with the digital marketing performance tracker, which a full picture profit-driven tracker for each SKU
+The profit margin calculator can also connect with the digital marketing performance tracker, which is a full picture profit-driven tracker for each SKU

 10. Adds-on – Supermetric

 Supermetric is easy to use and a powerful data collection tool.
 You can get any metrics & dimensions from your favorite marketing platforms (DV 360, Facebook, Google, Mailchimp, etc).
 Also, You can set your reports to refresh automatically.
 Choose from monthly, weekly, daily, or even hourly refreshes, and then just sit back, relax, and let Supermetrics take care of the heavy lifting.
-It can work with Google sheet and data studio as well.
+It can work with Google Sheets and data studio as well.

 Google Sheets: No scheduled refresh, 100 max rows per query, 100 queries per day, Google Analytics only available connector to use